slact/nchan/README.md

 `DELETE` requests to a multiplexed channel broadcast the deletion to each of the channels it multiplexes, deletes all their messages and kicks out all clients subscribed to any of the channel ids.

+See the [details page](https://nchan.slact.net/details#securing-channels) for more information about using good IDs and keeping channels secure.

 <!-- tag:channel-multiplexing -->

 ## Storage